MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 Windows 10 introduced the Universal Windows Platform (UWP), which provides a common app platform on every device that runs Windows.
 The UWP core APIs are the same on all Windows devices.
 If your app only uses the core APIs, it will run on any Windows device no matter whether you are targeting a desktop PC, Xbox, Mixed-reality headset, and so on.

-A UWP app written in C++ /WinRT or C++ /CX has access to the Win32 APIs that are part of the UWP.
+A UWP app written in [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/) has access to the Win32 APIs that are part of the UWP.
 These Win32 APIs are implemented by all Windows devices.

 ### Extension SDKs expose the unique capabilities of specific device types

-If you target the universal APIs, then your app can run on all devices that run Windows 10 or higher.
+If you target the universal APIs, then your app can run on all devices that run Windows 10 or later.
 But if you want your UWP app to take advantage of device-specific APIs, then you can do that, too.

 Extension SDKs let you call specialized APIs for different devices.
 For example, if your UWP app targets an IoT device, you can add the IoT extension SDK to your project to target features specific to IoT devices.
 For more information about adding extension SDKs, see the **Extension SDKs** section in [Programming with extension SDKs](/uwp/extension-sdks/device-families-overview#extension-sdks).